pravin-pk/pravin-pk/README.md

 <!-- Here are some ideas to get you started: -->

 - 🔭 Just Working on some random but Interesting projects 😶‍🌫️
-- 🌱 Also studying Machine Learning , Deep Learning, Self-driving cars and Django
+- 🤔 I prefer working on Back-end Services, Databases and IoT
-- 🤔 I prefer Back-end related works -> API development, setting up server, ...
+- 🌱 Also studying Self-driving cars, Designing and Physics
 - 📑 Here's [My Resume](https://drive.google.com/file/d/1Eio-XfHbrSM6b2BfalTmFjCqA2A-OWi1/view)
 <!-- - 👯 I’m looking to collaborate on ... -->